Killian604/rain-collector/README.md

   - Self note: probs are summed (and normalized probably).
 If unsure or value is
   - Docs note: "For numerical stability we gather them by summing the logarithm of the probabilities and we can decide (or not) to compute a normalization in which we divide the sum by the number of tokens to avoid giving too much advantage to longer answers "

+# Notes for accepting future calls
+- Must be within a time limit (20-60s?
+Depends on topic)
+- Must not be too loud
+- Must not have prohibited words
+- Must not have gratuitous curse words
+- (Must be on topic?)

 # Other resources
 https://github.com/langchain-ai/rag-from-scratch?tab=readme-ov-file